Atlantic slave trade: American and European abolitionists

-In Britain, America, Portugal, and in parts of Europe, opposition developed against the slave trade.
-David Brion Davis says that abolitionists assumed "that an end to slave imports would lead automatically to the amelioration and gradual abolition of slavery".
-In Britain and America, opposition to the trade was led by members of the Religious Society of Friends (Quakers), Thomas Clarkson and establishment Evangelicals such as William Wilberforce in Parliament.
+In Britain, America, and in parts of Europe, opposition developed against the slave trade.
+David Brion Davis says British and American abolitionists assumed "that an end to slave imports would lead automatically to the amelioration and gradual abolition of slavery".
+Opposition to the trade was led by members of the Religious Society of Friends (Quakers), Thomas Clarkson and establishment Evangelicals such as William Wilberforce in Parliament.
 Many people joined the movement and they began to protest against the trade, but they were opposed by the owners of the colonial holdings.
 Following Lord Mansfield's decision in 1772, many abolitionists and slave-holders believed that slaves became free upon entering the British isles.
 However, in reality occasional instances of slavery continued in Britain right up to abolition in the 1830s.
 The Mansfield ruling on Somerset v Stewart only decreed that a slave could not be transported out of England against his will.

 Under the leadership of Thomas Jefferson, the new U.S. state of Virginia in 1778 became the first slave-owning state and one of the first jurisdictions anywhere to stop the importation of new slaves for sale; it made it a crime for traders to bring in slaves from out of state or from overseas for sale; migrants from within the United States were allowed to bring their own slaves.
 The new law freed all slaves brought in illegally after its passage and imposed heavy fines on violators.
 All the other states in the United States followed suit, although South Carolina reopened its slave trade in 1803.

 Denmark, which had been active in the slave trade, was the first country to ban the trade through legislation in 1792, which took effect in 1803.
 Britain banned the slave trade in 1807, imposing stiff fines for any slave found aboard a British ship (see Slave Trade Act 1807).
 The Royal Navy moved to stop other nations from continuing the slave trade and declared that slaving was equal to piracy and was punishable by death.
 The United States Congress passed the Slave Trade Act of 1794, which prohibited the building or outfitting of ships in the U.S. for use in the slave trade.
 The U.S. Constitution (Article I, section 9, clause 1) barred a federal prohibition on importing slaves for 20 years; at that time the Act Prohibiting Importation of Slaves prohibited imports on the first day the Constitution permitted: January 1, 1808.
-It was generally thought that the transatlantic slave trade ended in 1867, but evidence was later found of voyages until 1873.